 H.M.
 Queen Elizabeth II)

-the American Revolution (courtesy Museum of Fine Arts,
+Father of the American Revolution (courtesy Museum of Fine Arts, Boston).

-British writs of assistance, which empowered customs
+Protesting the British writs of assistance, which empowered customs

 officers to search officers to search anywhere, even in private houses,

 - Charles Townshend -